parkelin/bookmarked/README.md

 ## Pushing Code
 git branch branchname\

+## using chatgpt api

+npm install axios
-git checkout branchname\
+npm install dotenv (if ur using a .env file) git checkout branchname\
 git branch ##just to check that ur on the right branch\
 git pull origin main ##might have to resolve conflicts\